SoftWriters/OnScreenKeyboard/README.md

 On Screen Keyboard
 ==================

+Quick Start
+-
+This solution is built on dot net core 2.0.
+It requires the dot net core 2.0 SDK to be installed to build.
+This is installed automatically with the latest version of Visual Studio 2017.

+1. Run `PublishBin.cmd` to build the solution to the `bin` folder.
+2. Run `RunTest.cmd` to pipe the data in the file `data\TestData.txt` through the `MapToKeyboardInput` utility and write the output to `stdout`.

+The Solution
+-
+`MapToKeyboardInput.exe` is a utility that reads lines from `stdin` and translates the text to cursor instructions, which are written to `stdout`.
+This allows for easy use in scripts, the most likely use for a utility like this.
+To read the test data and write it to a file called `output.txt` the command would be:

+	cat data\TestData.txt | bin\MapToKeyboardInput.exe > output.txt

+In the solution, the core logic is broken out into it's own assembly that could be referenced by other projects that need this functionality.
+The MapToKeyboardInput project is a thin command line interface to the OnScreenKeyboard.Logic API.
+The solution also contains some simple tests of the API.

+---

 The Problem
 -----------
 On screen keyboards are the bane of DVR users.
 To help alleviate the pain, one local company is asking you to implement part of a voice to text search for their DVR by developing an algorithm to script the on screen keyboard.